xd009642/xd009642.github.io/_posts/2024-08-23-snapshoting-testing-neural-networks.markdown

 ![Charts detailing the vad parameters over time](/assets/20240823/plot.png)

-So in the top plot we can see the audio wave and the shaded areas show where the VAD is active.
-The green dashed line shows where the VAD started with the pre-speech padding removed when we're confident on the location (this is hard to tell at the start of the audio).
+So in the top plot, we can see the audio wave and the shaded areas show where the VAD thinks speech is.
+The green dashed line shows where the VAD started with the pre-speech padding removed when we're confident with the location (this is hard to tell at the start of the audio).
 The red line shows when the redemption threshold was hit and the end event was emitted.